vlbos/pacificstore-node/pallets/wyvern-exchange/README.md

 # Pacific Store Wyvern Exchange  pallet

 The Product Registry pallet provides functionality for registering and managing master data (aka class-level) about products / trade items exchanged in a supply chain between various stakeholders.
-This data is typically registered once by the product's manufacturer / supplier to be shared with other network participants.
+This data is typically created_date once by the product's manufacturer / supplier to be shared with other network participants.

 When this pallet is added to a Subtrate runtime, other custom Substrate pallets can then implement additional business logic leveraging this Product Registry pallet as a reference for known products and their owning organizations.